sobhushan/Ailustrations/README.md

 ## Features

 - **AI Image Generation**: Generate images using Hugging Face's Stable Diffusion model.
-- **Prompt Builder**: Customize prompts with style, mood, and use case options.
 - **User Authentication**: Secure login and signup using Firebase Authentication.
 - **Chat Support**: Integrated Tawk.to chat widget for expert consultation.
+- **History Management**: Clear chat history and start a new session with a single click.

+## Future Improvements

+- **Enhanced AI Models**: Integrate more advanced AI models, such as those from OpenAI, for better image generation.
+- **Improved Chat Interface**: Enhance the chat interface and expert consultation features for a more seamless user experience.
+- **Chat History Storage**: With better storage solutions, provide users the option to save and revisit old chats.
+- **Prompt Builder**: Add a prompt builder to allow users to customize prompts with style, mood, and use case options.
+- **User Profiles**: Add user profile management features.
+- **Mobile Optimization**: Improve the app's responsiveness for mobile devices.

 ##  Live Demo
 🌐 [Imagino App](https://imagino-image-gen-2025.streamlit.app/)

 > 🛠️ _This app is under active development.
 Features may evolve or temporarily break._